esphome/esphome-docs/components/display/index.rst

           // Syntax is always: it.print(<x>, <y>, <font>, [color=COLOR_ON], [align=TextAlign::TOP_LEFT], <text>);
           it.print(0, 0, id(my_font), COLOR_ON, "Left aligned");

-And you can also specify a background color for the text, using an optional parameter after the text:
+In case of fonts rendered at higher bit depths, the background color has to be specified after the text in order for antialiasing to work:

 .. code-block:: yaml